Billionaire Profile

 In-Depth Profile

-Daniel Andrew Beal was born on November 29, 1952, in Lansing, Michigan.
-Growing up in Lansing, Beal was the son of a mother who worked in state government and a father who was a mechanical engineer.
-As a teenager, Beal earned money by fixing and reselling used televisions and installing apartment security systems.
-He also started a business moving houses and managing rental properties.
-Beal excelled in high school debate and studied mathematics at Michigan State University before dropping out.
+Daniel Andrew Beal, known as Andy Beal, was born on November 29, 1952, in Lansing, Michigan.
+His mother worked in state government, and his father was a mechanical engineer.
+As a teenager, Beal began earning money by fixing and reselling used televisions and installing apartment security systems.
+He excelled in the debate team at Lansing Sexton High School.
+He later studied mathematics at Michigan State University, but dropped out.

 Rise to Success